Fit multiclass models for support vector machines or other classifiers

 the array.

-It is a good practice to specify the order of the classes by using the
+A good practice is to specify the order of the classes by using the

 ClassNames